NIAEFEUP/api-sigarra/README.md

 - [`Docker`](https://www.docker.com)

 ### Installing
-Install the package dependencies by running `yarn install` Then you'll need to build the images for both the application and the database services.
+Uou'll need to build the images for both the application and the database services.
 To do that, run `docker-compose build`.

 ### Running the tests